Afsalkp7/react-calendar/README.md

 - React , React big calendar
 - Date FNS

-You can add events and Work on it like a crud app
+You can add events and Work on it like a crud app (create read update delete )